 - Hook yourself up with an America the Beautiful Pass!
 If you’re planning to visit several national parks this year, we recommend getting an America is Beautiful National Parks Pass.
 You can use your pass at more than 2,000 National Park sites and 10% of the proceeds are donated to the National Park Foundation, helping to protect our parks.
 The average cost of admission to a single national park is $35, so the $80 park pass will pay for itself very quickly.

 - Be prepared for rain.
-The Olympic Peninsula sees most of its rain between November and April, but even the summer can be wetter than would imagine, especially in the HOH and Quinault Rainforests.
+The Olympic Peninsula sees most of its rain between November and April, but even the summer can be wetter than you would imagine, especially in the HOH and Quinault Rainforests.
 A good rain jacket is essential and worth its weight in gold.
+Look for a rain jacket with Gortex as opposed to a DWR coating, which eventually wears off.

 - Pack lots of layers.
 The weather in Olympic National Park can vary from day to day.
 I recommend three solid layers – a long-sleeve wool shirt, an insulating layer, and a water/windproof layer so that you’re prepared for all types of weather conditions.